 Term Definition Assessment period The period of time where services are required to collect and record data for each quality indicator.
 For some quality indicators, this involves retrospective audit and for others it involves a point in time observation assessment.
 Collection date The day on which care recipient data is captured, for each quality indicator assessment period.
 Exclusions Care recipients who, on the basis of meeting stipulated criteria, are no longer eligible to be included in the total counts for each quality indicator.
 Consequently, exclusions are deducted from the population assessed for the quality indicator and the resulting percentage value reported.

-Where multiple exclusion reasons apply to any care recipient who is excluded from being assessed for a quality indicator, the primary reason should be applied and reported.
+Term Definition Where multiple exclusion reasons apply to any care recipient who is excluded from being assessed for a quality indicator, the primary reason should be applied and reported.
 Secondary reasons are not required to be reported.
-The exception to this definition is an exclusion for the incontinence care quality indicator.
+The exception to this definition is an exclusion for the incontin quality indicator.
+Care recipients who did not have incontinen- eligible to be included in the population assessed for incontine associated dermatitis.
+However, these care recipients do con- The exception to this definition is an exclusion for the incontinence care quality indicator.
 Care recipients who did not have incontinence, are not eligible to be included in the population assessed for incontinence associated dermatitis.
 However, these care recipients do continue to be included in the total count assessed for the incontinence care quality indicator.

-8.0 Pressure injuries
+8 Pressure injuries